 The Forbidden Archeologist features a collection of several long-form videos of educational talks and discussions regarding ancient and modern history and civilization.
 This channel focuses more on myths, legends, and other secrets of ancient civilizations, powerful secret societies, and possibly life outside the planet.

-It presents argumentative evidence of supposed untold origins and supressed information that was crucial to the shaping of present-day history and culture.
+It presents argumentative evidence of supposed untold origins and suppressed information that was crucial to the shaping of present-day history and culture.
 Featured in these videos are unexplainable artifacts, symbols, and structures that could lead to greater discovery.

 Continue Reading “THE FORBIDDEN ARCHEOLOGIST”